National Treasury (South Africa): History

+Throughout the course of President Jacob Zuma's second administration, the ministry has undergone several changes.
+Most notably, Nhlanhla Nene was suddenly dismissed on 9 December 2015, without explanation, and replaced with a relatively unknown parliamentary back-bencher from the ruling ANC's caucus, David 'Des' van Rooyen for a record-total of 3 days.

+He was, in turn, replaced by Pravin Gordhan after the President faced significant pressure from political and business groups over the move.

+On 30 March 2017, Jacob Zuma fired Pravin Gordhan and appointed Malusi Gigaba as Minister of Finance.
+Following Zuma's resignation, President Cyril Ramaphosa returned Nhlanhla Nene as Minister in his cabinet reshuffle on 26 February 2018.

 Corruption

 Oracle Corporation contract and corruption probe

 In 2017, a whistleblower notified the U.S. Securities and Exchange Commission and US Department of Justice, alleging possible violations of the Foreign Corrupt Practices Act in awarding of a contract to the Oracle Corporation by National Treasury in 2015.

 In March 2024, the Special Investigating Unit found that there were conflicts of interest, irregular processes, and non-compliance with policies and legislation, and said it would petition to blacklist Oracle in South Africa, cancel the contract and recover the money paid.